btc-c0der/omega-btc-ai/BOOK/divine_chronicles/DIVINE_FLOW_COMPONENT_DIARY.md

 │ Volume Resonance: ▁▂▂▂▂▂▂▂▂▂ (1874.36)                            │
 ╰───────────────────────────────────────────────────────────────────╯
 ```

+Color Guide:

+- "awaiting data stream" message: [dim_grey]
+- "Connection established" message: [bright_green]
+- Border: Transition from [dim_grey] to [bright_magenta]
+- All other elements follow the color scheme from previous examples, transitioning from grey to their vibrant colors

 The demonstration now shows the sacred transition from disconnected to connected states.
 For five seconds, the panel waits in grey dormancy, then awakens with the message "Connection established - Data now streaming..."
 The resonance bars transform from grey to vibrant color, volume values appear, and the divine flow is fully realized.